Delegating: A Crucial, Sometimes Tricky Nursing Skill

 The respondent’s use of “own it” resonated with me: from the thesaurus, to own something means “to possess, preserve, maintain, hold, profess, declare, accept, have possession of…” To me, it hints at holding onto something valuable, being mindful of it and not losing sight of it.

 This original post came about because I had recently attended a meeting at the University of Kansas School of Nursing, where a group of about 50 invitees were asked to brainstorm how nursing students develop a professional identity—How does one “become” a nurse, as opposed to learning nursing skills?
 What is “being” a nurse as opposed to “doing” nursing?
 Most of us say, when asked what we do, “I’m a nurse,” not “I do nursing.”
-And some of us […]
+And some of us identify […]

 The End of Summer Is Nearly Here: Use Those Vacations